 This blog post contains some very valuable information that just might revive a case where the statute of limitations may be seemingly blown.
 Future blog posts will discuss other examples of tolling of the statute of limitations in California.

-Attorneys or parties in California who wish to view all of the sample legal documents for use in California and Federal Courts sold by the author can use the this link: http://www.scribd.com/legaldocspro/documents
+Attorneys or parties in California who wish to view over 300 sample legal documents for use in California and Federal Courts sold by the author can use the this link: http://www.scribd.com/legaldocspro/documents

 The author of this blog post, Stan Burman, is a freelance paralegal who has worked in California and Federal litigation since 1995.
 If you are in need of assistance with any California or Federal litigation matters, Mr. Burman is available on a freelance basis.
 Mr. Burman may be contacted by e-mail at DivParalgl@yahoo.com for more information.
 He accepts payments through PayPal which means that you can pay using most credit or debit cards.